dilshankarunarathne/docker-notes/README.md

 # Hello World (JS) in Docker

 Let's Dockerize a 'hello world' JavaScript code.
-First, we can create an `app.js` as below.
+First, we can create an `app.js` in the hello-docker directory as below.
 `console.log("Hello Docker!");`
 Then we need to create the Dockerfile.